ComboStrap/combo/db/back/README.md

 # Sqlite Back Database

 ## About
-A database that can be locked
+A database that you don't need to backup

 ## Migration